-These professional development opportunities include collaborating with FCRR, UFLI, and JRF! to provide professional learning through reading endorsement courses, self-paced Canvas courses, instructional models, and on-site training for teachers and coaches.
+These professional development opportunities include collaborating with FCRR, UFLI, and JRF! to provide professional learning through reading endorsement courses, self-paced Canvas courses, instructional models, and on-site, embedded professional learning for teachers and coaches.
 Professional learning partnerships focus on providing evidence-based reading instruction grounded in the science of reading.

-LCS is providing mini-conferences entitled Still the B.E.S.T. offered two times during the summer.
-The focus of professional learning sessions is on evidence-based reading instruction in alignment with B.E.S.T. and our newly adopted core materials.
-Monthly K-12 reading coach meetings will be held during the school year and continuous learning with UFLI Foundations will be spotlighted.
+LCS is providing mini-conferences focused on evidence-based writing instruction for elementary and secondary teachers during the summer.
+Literacy Coach meetings (elementary/monthly, secondary/quarterly) will be held during the school year and continuous learning with UFLI Foundations will be spotlighted at the elementary meetings.
 Administrators will receive professional learning on Literacy Leadership Teams and JRF!
 Practice Profiles in order to continue our focus on upskilling our leaders on evidence-based literacy practices.
 A secondary literacy instructional toolkit aligned to 6-12 B.E.S.T.
-Foundational Standards will be updated and professional learning will be provided on using the toolkit to support Tier 3 instruction at the secondary level.
-Elementary teachers will participate in professional development focus groups as we implement new instructional materials in alignment with B.E.S.T. and practice profiles.
+Foundational Standards will be updated and professional learning will be provided on using the toolkit and other district supported materials to support Tier 3 instruction at the secondary level.
+Elementary teachers will participate in focus groups as we supplement our instructional materials with B.E.S.T. aligned lessons that incorporate evidence-based instructional routines.